 As the name suggests, the Alliance works on a relatively large geographic scale with a wide range of stakeholders and member groups but the organization itself can be divided into four main programs: Regional Climate Change, Sustainable Sierra Communities, Sustainable Organization and the Sierra Nevada AmeriCorps Partnership (SNAP).
 The Alliance is involved in a wide range of issues ranging from land use development, water planning, and climate change adaptation to watershed restoration and grassroots mobilization.
 Given the broad nature of the organization, one may wonder where I fit into this picture–an appropriate question indeed.

 The term “Regional Climate Change” is one that is rather nebulous in nature and perhaps it was intentionally left that way to encompass the broad scope of topics that we work on.
 On any given day, we work on land use policy, water planning policy, transportation policy, and forest management as it pertains to the Sierra Nevada.
-Each one of these topics is unfathomably complex (at least in my eyes), and the ease with which I watched the members of my team breeze through these policies made me think that there was some serious “outside the box” thinking going on.
+Each one of these topics is unfathomably complex (at least in my eyes), and watching the members of my team breeze through these with ease made me think that there was some serious “outside the box” thinking going on.

 On my first day of work with the Alliance, I had one message burned into my head: managing environmental policy in the Sierra is COMPLEX.
 The threats to the mountain range are many, the Sierra is home to a huge percentage of California’s water and timber supplies, yet the threat of climate change and demand from users all over the state place immense strain on local resources.
 Finding feasible solutions is not easy.
 The Sierra is home to approximately 600,000 people out of a state of 40 million.
 Funding to protect this wealth of natural resources is not only slim but the mountain range crosses many jurisdictions each with their own set of unique environmental and political issues to face.